italia/spid-sp-test/README.md

 [![Downloads](https://pepy.tech/badge/spid-sp-test)](https://pepy.tech/project/spid-sp-test)
 [![Downloads](https://pepy.tech/badge/spid-sp-test/week)](https://pepy.tech/project/spid-sp-test)

-spid-sp-test is a SAML2 SPID Service Provider validation tool that can be executed from the command line.
+spid-sp-test is a SAML2 SPID/CIE Service Provider validation tool that can be executed from the command line.
 This tool was born by separating the test library already present in [spid-saml-check](https://github.com/italia/spid-saml-check).